GSGBen/unsafehttp/README.md

 # unsafehttp

-Minimal HTTP server implementation written in C, to practice C, \*nix socket programming, C compilation.
+Extremely minimal HTTP server implementation written in C, to practice C, \*nix socket programming, C compilation.

+## HTTP implementation

+RFC 9112 is a fantastic document that details the exact format of HTTP 1.1 requests, how servers should respond to those requests, and is even written in a way that would make implementing a full test suite a reasonable task.

+This server follows almost none of that.

+In the interest of keeping this a fun and short side project, I've implemented the very bare minimum for browsers to be able to send a simple HTTP GET request to the server, and receive a response that lets them render a webpage.
+Again in the interest of keeping this short, I'm not following the RFC exactly.
+Readers MUST NOT hold this against the project, and SHOULD use this as motivation to keep some of their own side projects fun and short.

 ## Building